L.A. Landmarks: Hiking to the Hollywood Sign

 What is the best hiking trail to the Hollywood Sign?

-There are three well-known Hollywood Sign hiking trails to consider depending on your expertise, but for this post we’re going to concentrate on the easy route.
+There are a few well-known Hollywood Sign hiking trails to consider depending on your expertise, but for this post we’re going to concentrate on the easy route.
 See these detailed turn-by-turn directions from the Hiking Guy.

 Where can I take the best selfie with the Hollywood Sign?